-By using this website without changing browser settings you agree to saving cookies on your device and using them for analytical and security purposes as well as in order to ensure the comfort of using the website.
+With the exception of the session and persistent cookies required to ensure the website use safety and session cookies required for the purpose of age verification, we save cookies on your device only if you consent to it.
+By clicking the “Accept” button you agree to saving cookies on your device and using them for analytical purposes as well as in order to ensure the comfort of using the website.

-The following notes provide detail on further assumptions applied in deriving the financial information presented in the proforma consolidated income statement:
+The following notes provide detail on further assumptions applied in deriving the financial information presented in the proforma Consolidated Income Statement:

-There are a number of other estimates and judgements made on a routine basis that are not considered significant for the financial statements taken as a whole.
+There are a number of other estimates and judgements made on a routine basis that are not considered significant for the Financial Statements taken as a whole.
 No adjustments have been made to September 2016 and September 2017 balances to reflect these.

-The Group defines adjusted EBITDA as operating profit before depreciation and amortisation, exceptional items and the share of results of equity-accounted investees.
-A reconciliation from profit before tax per the proforma consolidated income statement to adjusted EBITDA is as follows:
+The Group defines Adjusted EBITDA as operating profit before depreciation and amortisation, exceptional items and the share of results of equity-accounted investees.
+A reconciliation from profit before tax per the proforma Consolidated Income Statement to Adjusted EBITDA is as follows:

 The Group defines free cashflow as cash generated from operating activities (excluding income tax paid), plus the proceeds from the sale of property, plant and equipment and proceeds from the disposal of intangible assets less cash used for the acquisition of property, plant or equipment and for the acquisition of intangible assets.
 Adjusted free cashflow conversion is free cashflow as a percentage of Adjusted EBITDA.

-The proforma earnings per share has been calculated for the basic and diluted measures using the weighted average number of ordinary shares in issue as follows:
+The proforma earnings per share has been calculated for the basic and diluted measures using the weighted average number of Ordinary shares in issue as follows:

 Net debt is defined as the net of balances reported as cash and cash equivalents, loans and borrowings and finance leases.
-Refer to note 30 in the financial statements for a calculation of net debt as at 30 September 2018.
+Refer to note 30 in the Financial Statements for a calculation of net debt as at 30 September 2018.

 Leverage, being net debt divided by 12 months adjusted EBITDA, is an important measure for the efficient capital structure of the Group at a point in time, to support organic and inorganic growth.
 This is also an important measure for both our banks and shareholders.
-Leverage at 30 September 2018 has therefore been calculated using the net debt value (€31,583,000) divided by proforma adjusted EBITDA 2018 (€59,363,000) = 0.53.
+Leverage at 30 September 2018 has therefore been calculated using the net debt value (€31,583,000) divided by proforma Adjusted EBITDA 2018 (€59,363,000) = 0.53.